Chronic wounds

 Wounds, cuts and grazes

-Minor wounds like cuts and grazes can usually be treated without medical attention, by keeping them clean and preventing infection.
-Find out how.
+Minor wounds like cuts and grazes can usually be treated without medical attention.
+Find out more on how to keep them clean and prevent infection.

 Read more